 There are a lot of different ways you can invest your money, but we suggest that you invest in a diversified portfolio of low-cost index funds instead of investing your life’s savings in individual stocks (which is riskier and more likely to end in you losing money).
 You don’t have to take our word for it: academic research has consistently found that diversifying your portfolio across asset classes is the best way to maximize returns across every level of risk.

 When choosing an investment account, there are two main types to consider: tax-advantaged (meaning they come with tax breaks) and taxable.
 529 accounts and IRAs are examples of tax-advantaged accounts you can use to save for specific goals like sending a child to college or retirement, respectively.
 However, it’s important to understand that these accounts come with withdrawal restrictions and penalties if you don’t use them according to the rules governing each specific account type.
 Taxable accounts, on the other hand, are highly flexible.
 You can use them for whatever you want, and you won’t pay a withdrawal penalty for taking your money out.
 Plus, if you use a taxable account, you can conduct tax-loss harvesting—a strategy that takes advantage of market volatility to lower your tax bill.
 How much can this help?
-In 2021, Wealthfront’s automated Tax-Loss Harvesting service generated average estimated tax savings worth between 4-9x our annual 0.25% advisory fee for clients who started using the service in a Classic or Socially Responsible portfolio last year.
+In 2022, Wealthfront’s automated Tax-Loss Harvesting service generated average estimated tax savings worth 15x our annual 0.25% advisory fee for clients who started using the service in a Classic or Socially Responsible portfolio last year.

 In short, using a taxable investment account to save for a long-term goal means your savings have a better chance of increasing in buying power and growing significantly—and you’ll also have plenty of flexibility.
 Typically, the longer you stay invested, the better the odds that you’ll earn returns.